gtownlawlib/xls2inv/README.md

 * In first row of last column, select procurement card user code for appropriate staff member.
 * Refunds/rebates and other negative dollar values must be preceded by a negative sign.
 * All monetary values must be in U.S. dollars.
-* Only the first 29 characters of the "notes" column will be converted.
+* Only the first 29 characters of the "NOTE" column will be used.

 Data must appear in the following column order:
 1. ORDER DATE